 Unusual Options Activity Insight: Morgan Stanley

-On Friday, shares of Morgan Stanley (NYSE:MS) saw unusual options activity.
-After the option alert, the stock price moved up to $92.95.
+Morgan Stanley (NYSE:MS) shares experienced unusual options activity on Monday.
+The stock price moved down to $88.51 following the option alert.

 - Sentiment: BEARISH